daimh/freebsd-pnfs-demo/README.md

 ## About

-The minimal pNFS demo on FreeBSD with four virtual nodes, mds, ds0, ds1, and client.
+An unattended pNFS demo on four virtualized FreeBSD nodes, mds, ds0, ds1, and client.
+It took 4m56.369s if the FreeBSD ISO file was downloaded.

 ## Run
 ```